esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 lacking for most fields.

-In this tutorial, we will therefore interpret "FAIRness" as a continous scale (FAIR vs. more FAIR) rather than a binary classification (FAIR vs. not FAIR).
+In this tutorial, we will therefore interpret "FAIRness" as a continous scale (less FAIR vs. more FAIR) rather than a binary classification (FAIR vs. not FAIR).
-Some steps can already be taken today, whereas other steps require the development of standards across a scientific domain.
+Some steps can already be taken today, whereas other steps require the development of standards across a scientific domain, or even changes to the funding model of projects.
 We will aim to identify those quick wins and to facilitate the discussion on more involved developments.

 > ## Select your case study for the tutorial